EmirAlpKocak/ApplicationBlocker/README.md

 The tool can check for updates automatically and alert you when a new version is available.
 It can automatically download and install new versions.

-Requires .NET Framework 4.5 and Windows Vista or later.
+Requires .NET Framework 4.7.2 and Windows 7 or later.

 !!!
 Virus or malware warning?
 False positive.
 Windows SmartScreen may cause false positives.